Granada Tooting | A neo-renaissance cinema masquerading as a bingo hall

 Meanwhile, the Bernstein brothers continued to expand their cinema chain and by the mid-1950s, owned over 60 branches.
 Aside from the family business, Sidney’s interest in entertainment was expanding, with him enjoying a spell in Hollywood.
 Having been born to a Jewish family, Sidney was an anti-fascist and produced and screened many anti-Nazi and pro-British films to US audiences in 1939-1941 when Britain was trying to persuade the then-neutral USA to join the fight against Hitler.
 Alongside the cinema chain, savvy businessman Sidney recognised the rising popularity of televisions and launched his Granada Television company in May 1956, which is now part of ITV.
 Focusing his attention on the burgeoning TV industry, he left Cecil to look after the cinema arm of the family business.

 With the huge success of TV, cinema attendance across Britain declined dramatically in the 1960s.
 The balcony café overlooking the grand foyer had closed in 1954 and by 1971, Granada Tooting was only entertaining an average of 600 customers a week.
-Despite the Bernsteins’ wish for it to be demolished as, to them, it had outgrown its money-making purpose, local councillors fortunately disagreed, stuck a preservation order on it and it became Grade II listed in 1972.
+Despite the Bernsteins’ wish for it to be demolished as, to them, it had outgrown its money-making purpose, local councillors fortunately disagreed.
+They stuck a preservation order on it and it became Grade II listed in 1972.
 However, the cinema’s declining fortunes were dealt a further blow in July 1973 when heavy storms flooded the building and damaged the organ.
 A few months later, the cinema screened its last films – The Man Called Noon and Perfect Friday – on 10 November 1973.
 The building was left unused for a few years, before it reopened as the Granada Bingo Club in October 1976.
 The Granada firm – still in the hands of the Bernstein family at the time – ran the bingo hall until May 1991 when it was taken over by Gala Bingo, the current owners.
 The same year, the Bernsteins sold Granada Theatres Ltd to Bass for £147 million.
 In October 2000, the building was relisted as Grade I. Historic England consider the building to be ‘a world class cinema – without doubt the most lavishly decorated interior of any cinema in Britain and among the most lavish in Europe; the finest evocation of the sumptuous movie palaces of the 1920s and 1930s’.

 For more of Metro Girl’s history posts, click here.